-Shareholder/Investors

-- Sole shareholder: the Government of Sri Lanka - Bond holders

-- Return on equity - Income growth

-- Rs.
-22.1 Bn. profit attributable to shareholder

-- 3.71 net interest margin
+Shareholder/ IIV estors Composition Sole shareholder: the Government of Sri Lanka Bond holders How we measure success - Return on equity Income growth Value shared Rs.
+22.1 Bn. profishareholder 3.71 net interest Rs.

-- Rs.
 3.7 Bn.
-Interest paid to bond holders

-How the Shareholder/ Investors create value for NSB

-Our Shareholder and Investors provide the financial capital for long-term growth, and in meeting their expectations of value creation, we grow trust in our Bank, which strengthens our capital.

-- Long-term sustainable return on investment

-- Trust and transparency

-- Sound risk management and corporate governance practices

-- Clear strategic direction and execution

-- Consistency in delivering on our strategy

-- Proper resource allocation in line with strategic objectives

-- Financial and business performance due to COVID-19 impact

-- One to one meetings with representatives from the Ministry of Finance and other investors - Our corporate website serves as a key information platform - Annual and Interim Financial Statements - Communicating long-term focus and strategy through our Annual Reports - Participation at industry and investor conferences
+Intere Investors provide the financial capital for long-term growth, and in meeting their expectations of value creation, we grow trust in our Bank, which strengthens our capital.
+Trust an Sound r governa Clear str Consiste Proper r objectiv Financia Interests, needs and expectations of sustainable return on investment d transparency isk management and corporate nce practices ategic direction and execution ency in delivering on our strategy esource allocation in line with strategic es al and business performance due to 9 impact How we engage One to one meetings with representatives from the Ministry of Finance and other investors Our corporate website serves as a key information platform Annual and Interim Financial Statements Communicating long-term focus and strategy through our Annual Reports Participation at industry and investor conferences Material matters Image: A state of the stat NSB provides a sustainable return on payments on equity, capital and inter on loans COVID-19 has weakened the econom increased our engagement with respe ensure that customer requirements a accessibility, debt moratorium, credit at contributes to a safe and stable bankin have te to vice Related capital NSB's desired outcomes Equity capital infusion Access to debt markets Investor confidence Positive credit rating Quality of relationship Link to Sustainable Develo pment Goals

-How NSB creates value for the Shareholder/Investors

-- NSB provides a sustainable return on the investments of providers through dividend payments on equity, capital and interest payments on bonds, and interest payment on loans - COVID-19 has weakened the economy and increased uncertainty.
-As such, we have increased our engagement with respective officials from the Ministry of Finance to ensure that customer requirements are fulfilled in a needy time in terms of service accessibility, debt moratorium, credit relief schemes, etc. - Maintaining a strong balance sheet that contributes to a safe and stable banking system, instilling confidence, and protecting against downside risk

-Financial capital on pages 96 to 113

-Equity capital infusion

-- Access to debt markets

-- Investor confidence

-- Positive credit rating

-- Individuals

-- Institutions

-- Corporates

-- Market share

-- Complaints management

-- Customer base

-- 21.8 million customer accounts

-- Rs.
-76.8 Bn. interest paid to depositors

-- 32% growth in internet banking

-How the Customers create value for NSB

-- Customers underpin our existence and drive our reputation and brand. - They consume the products and services from which we generate revenue. - Customer requirements guide product or service development in terms of new trends
+Composition Individuals Institutions Corporates How we measure success Market share Complaints management Customer base How the Customers create value for NSB Interests, needs and expectations Customers underpin our existence and drive our reputation and brand.
+They consume the products and services from which we generate revenue.
+Customer requirements guide product or service Pricing of products and services Value-rich products and services Cheaper and more convenient banking service Improving banking experience and reliability of service Reducing delays, errors, and complexity in processes Timeous resolution of complaints and issues Safety for their money and investments Protection against fraud and safety of personal

-- Pricing of products and services - Value-rich products and services - Cheaper and more convenient banking services - Improving banking experience and reliability of service - Reducing delays, errors, and complexity in processes - Timeous resolution of complaints and issues - Safety for their money and investments - Protection against fraud and safety of personal - Responsible banking services and solutions - COVID-19 debt concessions and credit relief - Uninterrupted service and accessibility during lock-down periods - Health and Safety at premises since the COVID-19 pandemic outbreak
+- Protection against fraud and safety of personal data • Responsible banking services and solutions - COVID-19 debt concessions and credit relief schemes - Uninterrupted service and accessibility during lock-down periods • Health and Safety at premises since the - COVID-19 pandemic outbreak